All Products

 aliPlayer.setRotateMode(RotateMode.ROTATE_270);

-// Obtain the rotation angle.
+// Query the current rotation angle.

 aliPlayer.setMirrorMode(MirrorMode.MIRROR_MODE_NONE);